johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 In Bayesian terms, a rational agent is said to acquire **evidence**, which causes them to update their belief in the probability of some **hypothesis** (see this [Bayesian Inference Primer](/bayesian-inference-primer)).
 There is clearly an analogy here: **evidence is to premise as to hypothesis is to conclusion**.

 But this analogy is not perfect.
 Many arguments assert a claim without any supporting "evidence" in the way we usually think of the term.
 The claim is simply asserted.
-And yet if the subject believes the the person making the argument, they might actually change their mind.
-How can a claim without evidence change minds?
+And yet if the subject believe the person making the argument, they might actually change their beliefs.
+How can a claim without evidence change beliefs?

 So it's important to understand that a claim is not evidence: *the fact that the arguer asserted the claim is evidence*.